SeanChenxy/HandMesh/README.md

   If you have difficulty in installing `torch_sparse` etc., please use `whl` file from [here](https://pytorch-geometric.com/whl/).
 + [MPI-IS Mesh](https://github.com/MPI-IS/mesh): We suggest to install this library from the source

-+ Here, you should accept [MANO LICENCE](https://mano.is.tue.mpg.de/license.html).
++ First, you should accept [MANO LICENCE](https://mano.is.tue.mpg.de/license.html).
 Download MANO model from [official website](https://mano.is.tue.mpg.de/), then run
   ```
   ln -s /path/to/mano_v1_2/MANO_RIGHT.pkl template/MANO_RIGHT.pkl
   ```